braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ### Interactive Preview

-The message preview screen now renders a more realistic preview, and will run Javascript included in your message.
+The message preview screen now shows a more realistic preview that renders the Javascript included in your message.

-This means you can now preview _and interact_ with your custom messages (i.e. click through pagination, submit forms or surveys, preview javascript animation, etc.)
+This means you can now preview _and interact_ with your custom messages (i.e. click through pagination, submit forms or surveys, watch javascript animations, etc.)

 ![New HTML In App Preview]({% image_buster /assets/img/iam-beta-javascript-preview.gif %})

-All [`appboyBridge`]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/customize/#javascript-bridge) methods are available, but will be replaced with "no-op" functions to avoid updating any actual user profiles.
+All [`appboyBridge`]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/customize/#javascript-bridge) methods are available, but will not update any actual user profiles.

 ### Syntax Highlighting